|Posted by Goh Chun Hui (Jack Goh) on July 1, 2015 at 10:20 AM||comments (529)|

 Recently, I have a thalassemia friend telling me that he is planning to switch to a vegetarian base diet.
 Wanting to opinion, what I think about it?
 He did not tell me, the reason why he decides to switch it though.
-But I am guessing the few reasons why someone will want to switch to a vegetarian diet is because they want to be eating healthier, in order to have a better health, losing we...Read Full Post »
+But I am guessing the few reasons why someone will want to switch to a vegetarian diet is because they want to be eating healthier, in order to have a better health, losing weight or maybe even just not wanting animals to be killed for their food, which ...Read Full Post »

 Baby/Children are often not eating as much food, as they should.
 Needless to mention, thalassemia patients included.
 Causing parents to be very concerned, whether their child is getting enough food and nutrients.
 Especially, in situation when they are not gaining as much weight, as they should or worst losing it.
 Worried it will affect their overall growth.

-Without a doubt, every parent...Read Full Post »
+Without a doubt, every parent will always ...Read Full Post »

 Drinking coffee shouldn't be that bad for thalassemia major patients.
 Although it might contain more amount of caffeine thn tea, but the antioxidants level in coffee is also higher than tea in other words.
 Taking a little amount of caffeine shouldn't be causing much harm.

-Coffee not only contain higher amount of antioxidants level than most other foods and drinks you can find out there...Read Full Post »
+Coffee not only contain higher amount of antioxidants level than most other foods and drinks you can find out there.
+There's al...Read Full Post »

 What is Leukemia ?